SteadyAction/EtherWalletKit/README.md

 ## Notes

 * Nothing will be sent to a server.
-Everything wil be worked on the local device and Ethereum Blockchain.
+Everything will be worked on the local device and Ethereum Blockchain.
 * You dont need to download and sync the nodes because [Infura](https://infura.io/) is doing it for you.
 * ```password``` for wallet is equal to the password for the keystore file.
-Make sure a ```password``` should be long enough for security reason.
+Always make sure a ```password``` is long enough for security.

 ## Contribution